andi-crb/today-i-learned/README.md

 <h2>Node.js</h2>
 - How to sort out EACCES issues when installing NPM packages in Ubuntu (via use of NVM).
 (17/04/16)
+- That some code needs to only be at the highest level component in React (in this case, injectTapEventPlugin).
+(23/04/16)
 - How to setup React routing from scratch (25/04/16)
+- How to edit the .babelrc file.
+(22/04/16)

 <h2>SQL</h2>
 - An overview of some of SQL server's new features.
 (9/4/16)